vikie1/what-software-api/README.md

 # what-software-api
 This api will contain a list of important software for various operating systems.

-## This Repository was permanently moved to the portfolio
+## This Repository was permanently moved to the portfolio backend

 ## Terminology